 You can call in any time between 10-12 and 2-4pm, Monday to Friday

 We have a dedicated Writers’ Space here in C1-065.
 It is a distraction-free room with no internet access.
 It is perfect for those who want to write, but find it difficult to write alone.
-The Writers’ Space is open to all students from 9am to 1pm.
+The Writers’ Space is open to all students from 9am to 1pm, Monday to Wednesday.
 Drop in between classes or dedicate a morning to your work, the choice is yours!

-Opening days vary each semester, and are advertised through email.
+Opening days vary each semester and are advertised through email and social media.

-The Writing Centre is free, so no matter whether you attend a workshop or a peer tutoring session, it will not cost you a cent.
+Services offered by the Writing Centre are free.
+No matter whether you attend a workshop or a peer tutoring session, it will not cost you a cent.

-A quick query is a query that requires no more than 15 minutes of the tutor's time to answer.
+A quick query is an academic writing question that requires no more than 15 minutes of the tutor's time to answer.
 If the question takes longer than 15 minutes to answer, then the tutor will advise you to make an appointment.

-If you have a quick query for one of our peer tutors, go to www.ul.ie/rwc and click on "Book a Peer Tutor Session".
+If you have a quick query for one of our peer tutors, go to www.ul.ie/rwc and click on "Book a session with a Peer-Tutor".
 You do not need to log in.
 Simply click "To submit a quick query, click here!".

 You can only have one peer tutoring session booked at a time in the Writing Centre.